wp-plugins/mivhak/readme.txt

 == Changelog ==

+= 1.1.1 =
+* (UPDATE) Amarkal Framework v0.3.3
+* (FIX) Fixed an issue that was causing line break to be removed when switching between visual and HTML editor.

 = 1.1.0 =
 * (NEW) Added support for bbPress
 * (NEW) Visual + HTML editor buttons with code writing tools